Last Updated on April 8, 2021 by Heather

-There are several ways to pay for a Disney vacation.
+There are several ways to pay for a Walt Disney World vacation.
 You could save money from your paychecks each week until you have enough as many do, or you could use credit cards.

 If you are going the credit card route I would suggest getting a Disney Visa.
 You get 0% APR for 6 months on all Disney Vacations, every time you book one, not just your first time.
 That helped us book ours further in advance knowing we were not going to pay interest.

 You also earn Disney Reward Dollars on all purchases.
 They get added to a redemption card and you can use it anywhere in the parks like a gift card.

 What Is The Best Time Of Year To Go To Disney World?

 We have gone to Walt Disney World in the Winter, Spring, and Fall.
 They all have their pros and cons.
 Here’s how I break it down

 When we went in late January into February the lines are short, the prices are cheap and the weather is cooler.
 We are from New England so January temperatures are still really warm for us.
 It averages in the 70’s during the day and 60’s at night.